 B. Review and notification to the Owner of the outcome of the request shall be made within thirty (30) days of the City's receipt of the written request.
-The determination by the Animal Control Authority pursuant to this section shall be final decision of the city.
+The outcome of the request shall be determined by the Animal Control Authority pursuant to this section and shall be the final decision of the City.

-C. Reclassification of a Potentially Dangerous Dog pursuant to this section means that the dog will no longer be considered a Potentially Dangerous Dog by the City of Mercer Island pursuant to this Chapter, unless the dog is again declared to be a Potentially Dangerous Dog as set forth in this Chapter.
+C. Reclassification of a Potentially Dangerous Dog pursuant to this section means that the dog will no longer be considered a Potentially Dangerous Dog by the City pursuant to this Chapter, unless the dog is again declared to be a Potentially Dangerous Dog as set forth in this Chapter.